 White $19 | Colour $49.99, hivehome.com

 Hive smart bulbs come in white and coloured options, and you can pick up both screw-fit and bayonet fittings.
-Controlled via the Hive app, you can set brightness and hue (for the coloured option) from within the honeycomb.
-You can pair the bulbs to other actions (when door sensor opens or closes), you can control via Alexa and they work within your Routines and Groups, which means they can be paired up with other types of bulbs.
+Controlled via the Hive app, you can set brightness and hue (for the coloured option) from within the Honeycomb.
+You can pair the bulbs to other actions (when door sensor opens or closes), you can control them via Alexa and they also work within your Routines and Groups, which means they can be paired up with other types of bulbs.

 The newest addition to the Hive family, the Hive View is a detachable 1080p smart video camera which can be remotely accessed.
 While there’s no facial recognition, you can set up motion alerts within your home and you get 24 hours of video storage/playback for free.
 It also records a 130-degree field of view, although most home camera have a 160-degree FOC, so it’s slightly narrower.

-The really neat aspect is that you can detach Hive View for an hour of wireless video, so you can keep an eye on other areas of your home before returning to the magnetic charging mount.
+The really neat aspect is that you can detach Hive View for an hour of wireless video, so you can keep an eye on other areas of your home before returning it to the magnetic charging mount.

 Hive Door Sensor

 You can clip these onto doors or windows, and get an alert when they’re opened.
 However, they really start to make sense when you use them within Hive Actions.
 Opening the front door and having your Hive Active Light turn on is a simple idea, and you can create other set-ups such as having the heating turn off if the windows are opened.